 You may be noticing your dog’s muscle mass is decreasing.
 She might be looking more and more fragile each day that passes.
 Daily movement can help re-build our dog’s muscles to help her live a life that’s as normal as possible.

 Physical movement also helps boost the immune system.
-So your dog is better able to fight the cancer.
-And, helps your dog sleep better increasing melatonin production.
+So your dog is better able to fight cancer.
+Exercise also helps your dog sleep better by increasing melatonin production.

 What if My Dog Can’t Move Around Anymore?